brycie-boy/The_Cosmos/Perception.md

 ## Perception #🧠

 Perception is one of [[The five aggregates]] and is defined as the identification and subsequent labeling of objects based on a grasping at their distictive marks and features.
-Its function is to make a sign as a condition for perceiving again that "this is the same," or to recognize a reaccurance of what has been previously perceived.
+Its function is to make a sign as a condition for perceiving again that "this is the same", or to recognize a reaccurance of what has been previously perceived.
 The cause and condition for the manifastation of perception is impression between the internal and external [[Six sense bases]].

 ___